wahidpanda/Felicity-IDC.ai/README.md

 - **Advanced Data Analysis**: Upload and analyze datasets with custom visualizations.
 - **Chat with Document**: Interact with PDF documents using Google's Gemini API.
 - **Custom Dashboard Creation**: Build and save dashboards based on your data analysis preferences.
-- **Chatbot Integration**: Query Felicity IDC's systems using an AI-powered chatbot.
+- **Chatbot Integration**: Query querry's systems using an AI-powered chatbot.
 - **Advanced Analytics**: Perform predictive modeling and advanced statistical analysis.

 ## Installation